Extinction135/TSK/README.md

 + You'll need Monogame and a compatible IDE installed to build it.
 + All the information you need is provided in the Getting Started Guide.
 + https://github.com/MrGrak/Monogame-Getting-Started

-## Game Controls
-+ Joystick or DPad to move the hero around.
-+ A button interacts with objects and NPCs.
-+ B button dashes, if hero is moving in a direction.
-+ X button attacks with the equipped weapon.
-+ Y button uses the equipped item.
-+ Start brings up the Inventory Screen.